Strengths, Weaknesses, Opportunities & Threats. (S.W.O.T.)

 What is SWOT Analysis for?

-It is also a useful way to benchmark oneself against competition, in looking to build strengths where others are weak, act on opportunities, and reduce threats or spread risks.
+It is also a useful way to benchmark oneself against competition, in looking to build strengths where others are weak, act on opportunities, and reduce threats or mitigate risks.

 Does SWOT Analysis work?